The superconformal index and localizing higher derivative supergravity: Introduction

 Recently there has been significant further progress in matching the sub-leading terms in \eqref{index} to a gravitational computation.
 Since we are considering sub-leading terms in $N$ one necessarily needs to carry out the computation in the context of a $D=5$ supergravity theory with higher derivatives.
 The result \eqref{index} depends on 't Hooft anomaly coefficients and these are holographically determined from the Chern--Simons terms \cite{Witten:1998qj}

 where $\cA^I$ are Abelian gauge fields dual to the R-symmetry and flavour symmetry currents with $\cF^I=\dd\cA^I$, and $\mathcal{R}_{ab}$ is the Riemann curvature two-form.
 One thus needs a $D=5$ supergravity with four derivatives that provides a supersymmetrization of \eqref{CSterms}.
-The approach of \cite{Bobev:2021qxx,Bobev:2022bjm,Cassani:2022lrk,Cassani:2024tvk} is to utilise conformal supergravity, which provides a powerful framework to deal with higher derivative theories.
+The approach of \cite{Bobev:2021qxx,Bobev:2022bjm,Cassani:2022lrk,Cassani:2024tvk} is to utilise conformal supergravity, which provides a powerful framework to deal with higher derivative theories \footnote{$\alpha'$ corrections to the entropy for specific $AdS_5\times S^5$ black holes were shown to vanish directly in $D=10$ \cite{Melo:2020amq}.}.
 A key ingredient is the identification of a supersymmetric invariant, involving the supersymmetric completion of the square of the Weyl tensor, that contains the mixed gauge-gravitational Chern--Simons term \cite{Hanaki:2006pj}.
 Various off-shell invariants contribute to the chiral anomaly; the proposal in \cite{Cassani:2024tvk} is to modify the two-derivative theory and combine it with an action built from the Weyl invariant.

 This approach was used for minimal supergravity in \cite{Bobev:2022bjm,Cassani:2022lrk} to match the universal part of \eqref{index}, with flavour chemical potentials turned off.
 With vector multiplets, a matching was made in \cite{Cassani:2024tvk}, focussing on equal angular momentum, certain theories and also resorting to numerics.
 Given the topological nature and simplicity of the expression \eqref{index}, one might expect \cite{Cassani:2024tvk} that it can be derived in a more robust and universal way using the techniques of equivariant localization in supergravity \cite{BenettiGenolini:2023kxp}.
 Indeed this has been achieved for the leading order term in \cite{Colombo:2025ihp,Colombo:2025yqy,BenettiGenolini:2025icr}.